-Robin has actively been volunteering in land trust and conservation work for over 5 years.
+Robin has been actively volunteering in land trusts and conservation work for over 5 years.
 She has extensive experience on nonprofit boards in both finance and fundraising.
-Prior to retirement, she was in the Financial Services Industry for thirty years.
+Prior to retirement, she was in the financial services industry for thirty years.
 She was a financial advisor to high net worth individuals and families in the Bay Area of California.
-Robin originally volunteered to help build the Planned Giving Program at Teton Regional Land Trust, and has served on the Board of Directors of the Land Trust for the past five years.
-She also serves as a Trustee for The Nature Conservancy-Idaho.
+Robin originally volunteered to help build the Planned Giving Program at Teton Regional Land Trust and has served on the Board of Directors of the Land Trust for the past five years.
+She also serves as a Trustee for The Nature Conservancy of Idaho.

-Robin and her family have been part time residents of Teton Valley since 2002.
-In 2014, she and her husband, Mark, became full time residents of Tetonia.
-She and the rest of her family are avid horseback riders, fishermen, hikers and general all out lovers of the landscape that surrounds us.
+Robin and her family have been part-time residents of Teton Valley since 2002.
+In 2014, she and her husband, Mark, became full-time residents of Tetonia.
+She and the rest of her family are avid horseback riders, fishermen, hikers, and general all out lovers of the landscape that surrounds them.

 Bill Graham is Founder of Rainbow Bend Capital, LLC.
 Prior, Bill was President and co-owner of USABlueBook, the nation’s leading catalog distributor of water treatment equipment.
-The company was an entrepreneurial start-up and acquired by The Home Depot in 2005.
+The company was an entrepreneurial start-up.
 Bill received his MBA from Kellogg, and graduated with honors from Williams College.
-He is active in a variety of non-profit entities, and is a founding member of his local Ducks Unlimited Chapter.
+He is active in a variety of non-profit entities and is a founding member of his local Ducks Unlimited Chapter.
 Bill, his wife Libby, and their three children reside in Kenilworth, Illinois.
 The Graham family has a Teton Valley home protected by a Land Trust easement.

 John Van Orman